Expert Consumer Lawyers

 Full details of our fees and terms will be provided before you proceed.

 Once your complaint has been submitted to your lender, they typically have 8 weeks to respond.
-However, under the pause imposed by the Financial Conduct Authority (FCA) while they investigate motor finance complaints, lenders are not required to respond to motor finance commission complaints until after 31 May 2026.
+However, under the pause imposed by the Financial Conduct Authority (FCA) while they investigate motor finance complaints.

 The Financial Conduct Authority (“FCA”), which regulates financial service providers including your lender, published on 7 October 2025 a consultation paper on a proposed redress scheme relating to the unfairness caused by lenders paying undisclosed commission.
 Timelines may change if the FCA extends or alters the pause.
 We will update you as soon as we have further information.